 Syphilis is a blood infection caused by the bacteria Treponema pallidum.

 How do you get syphilis?

-You can get syphilis by touching a sore caused by syphilis—called a lesion or chancre—on another person.
-People who have syphilis usually get lesions on their genitals or butt or inside their rectum.
+You can get syphilis by touching a sore caused by syphilis—called a lesion or chance—on another person.
+People who have syphilis usually get lesions on their genitals or butt or inside their rectum or vagina/front hole.
 People can also get lesions on their lips or in their mouth which may be infectious.

 What are the symptoms of syphilis infection?

 Many times, people with syphilis don’t know they have it because they don’t get any symptoms.
 When people do experience symptoms, they usually appear in three stages.

 Within a few weeks after you’ve been infected on the part of your body where you were infected (usually on your penis, balls, mouth, throat, rectum or in your butt or vagina/front hole), you’ll get a sore.
 It might be painful, but not always.
 It’s also often hard to see.
 It will scab over, then heal.
 Even without treatment, it will go away on its own but the infection will progress to the next stage.

 Two to six months after you were infected, you might get a rash.
 This rash could be on your chest, back, palms of your hands, the soles of your feet, scrotum, vulva, or other parts of your body.
 You also might get a fever, have a sore throat, lose your hair in patches, have headaches, have swollen lymph glands, lose weight, be tired or have muscle and joint aches.
 This can go on for six months or more, and without treatment, the infection will progress to the next stage.